All Articles

 How long does implementation take?

-Linear Health implementation for FQHCs typically takes 4 weeks from kickoff to go-live.
-This includes EHR integration (athenahealth, Epic, or Cerner), MCO gap file setup, outreach template configuration, and staff training.
+Linear Health goes live in approximately four weeks from contract.
+Implementation includes EHR integration (athenahealth, Epic, or Cerner), MCO gap file setup, outreach template configuration, and staff training.
+No data migration is required.

 Does this replace our existing population health tools?